 Under the Companies Law, every Israeli public company, such as Radware, must adopt a compensation policy, recommended by the compensation committee, and approved by the board of directors and the shareholders, in that order.
 The shareholder approval requires a majority of the votes cast by shareholders, excluding any controlling shareholder and those who have a personal interest in the matter.
 In general, all office holders' terms of compensation - including fixed remuneration, bonuses, equity compensation, retirement or termination payments, indemnification, liability insurance and the grant of an exemption from liability - must comply with the company's compensation policy.
-In October 2013, our shareholders approved the Compensation Policy and in November 2015 they approved several amendments thereto.
+In October 2013, our shareholders approved the Compensation Policy, in November 2015 they approved several amendments thereto and in September 2018 our shareholders ratified our Compensation Policy.